boundy99/Tindog/README.md

 # how to start the project

-1. First download the folder
+1. First clone the project
 2. Open the HTML file index.html